blendimaliqi/crypto-tracker/README.md

 # crypto listing monitor

-a little tool i made to watch crypto exchanges for new coin listings and send me emails when something pops up. got tired of always missing the pumps 🚀
+a little tool i made to watch crypto exchanges for new coin listings and send me emails when something pops up.

 ## what it does